jordi-pujol/bb-alts/README.md

 man page.

-The file /etc/bb-alts.conf configures the candidate alternatives that *bb-alts* will consider for installing an alternative.
+The file /etc/bb-alts.conf configures the candidate alternatives that *bb-alts* will consider for installing.

 It's recommended to install only alternatives that are also installed as alternatives by the other packages.
 However *bb-alts* can install